vijayrajpanchall/matic-docs/docs/supernets/operate/ibft-to-polybft.md

 ---
 id: supernets-ibft-to-polybft
-title: State Trie Migration and Regenesis
+title: State Trie Migration and Regenesis to PolyBFT
-sidebar_label: Transitioning to PolyBFT through Regenesis
+sidebar_label: Transition to Supernets through Regenesis
 description: "Transition to a New Blockchain with PolyBFT Consensus from a Blockchain using IBFT Consensus with Edge."
 keywords:
   - docs